Defamatory libel

 Defamatory libel was originally an offence under the common law of England.
-It has been established in England and Wales and Northern Ireland.
+It was established in England and Wales and in Northern Ireland.
 It was or is a form of criminal libel, a term with which it is synonymous.

 England, Wales and Northern Ireland

 The common law offence of defamatory libel was abolished for England and Wales and Northern Ireland on 12 January 2010.

 Section 4 of the Libel Act 1843 which created an aggravated statutory offence was also repealed.